mattbradburyuk/ps-training-accounts-practical/README.md

 ### commonWorkflows

  - Provides abstract classes which will be implemented in the actor specific workflow cordapps
- - The abstract classes have placeholder functions which are inherited by the sub classes.
+ - The abstract classes have placeholder functions which are inherited by the implemented classes.
- - They also allow subclassing so that the subclassed flows still link up (see 'Linking up the flows' below)
+ - They also allow the various implementations of the flows to link up properly (see 'Linking up the flows' below)

 ### producerWorkflows